 That is a complete breakdown of Olympic TaeKwondo and how the tournaments are run.
 Sport TaeKwondo is an exciting sport and the Olympic tournaments are full of action and always exciting to watch.

-The event takes place in the summer games every four years with the next event being less than a year away at the Tokyo 2020 Olympics.
-Be sure to check it out if you want to see an exciting martial art performed at its highest level.
+The event takes place in the summer games every four years so be sure to check it out if you want to see an exciting martial art performed at its highest level.